nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-and-redis.md

 Nuxeo can use Redis to store both data to be persisted (e.g. jobs list) and transient data (e.g. cache data).
 After a normal cluster shutdown, you can flush (erase) the transient data in Redis.
 Note however that Nuxeo can not work with a Redis configured as an [LRU cache](http://redis.io/topics/lru-cache); there should be no eviction under memory pressure.
 {{/callout}}

-{{#> callout type='warn' }}
+{{#> callout type='warning' }}
-Using Nuxeo in cluster mode does not necessarly need Redis, for more info check the related documentation bellow.
+Using Nuxeo in cluster mode does not necessarily need Redis, for more info check the related documentation below.
 {{/callout}}

 ## Nuxeo Core Cache

 Nuxeo Core Cache provides a service to declare and use caches.
 This cache system is used for:

-*   Nuxeo Directories (caching directories entries)
+- Nuxeo Directories (caching directories entries)
-*   UserManager (caching principals)
+- UserManager (caching principals)
-*   Nuxeo Drive (caching synchronization roots)
+- Nuxeo Drive (caching synchronization roots)

-It can also be used in your custom code&nbsp;
+It can also be used in your custom code.

 The Cache has a default "in memory" implementation, but `nuxeo-core-redis` provides another implementation that allows to:

-*   Have an out of JVM memory cache storage.
+- Have an out of JVM memory cache storage.</br>
   It opens the way to have big caches without hurting the JVM.
-*   Share the same cache between several Nuxeo nodes.
+- Share the same cache between several Nuxeo nodes.</br>
   In cluster mode this can increase cache efficiency.
-*   Manage cluster wide invalidations.
+- Manage cluster wide invalidations.</br>
   Updating the user on one node will impact the central cache: all nodes see the exact same data.

 You can configure the backend storage on a per cache basis:&nbsp;Directory A could use Redis while directory B could use in memory.